The most beautiful terraces by the water in Amsterdam

 #5 Café Restaurant Amsterdam

 Café-Restaurant Amsterdam is my family restaurant, because of the numerous family dinners we’ve had here.
-Café Restaurant Amsterdam is located in the former engine room of the 19th Pumping Station responsible for the supply of fresh drinking water to the Amsterdammers.
+Café Restaurant Amsterdam is located in the former engine room of the 19th century Pumping Station responsible for the supply of fresh drinking water to the Amsterdammers.
 It’s industrial look adds to the laid-back atmosphere of this place.
 Their menu is fingerlicking good: my dad’s all time favorite here is the fruits-de-mer plateau, my sister the Gambas with aïoli, and I lost count of the number of Colonels (lemon sorbet with vodka) I drank here.
 Address: Watertorenplein 6 (map).

 #6 Café de Sluiswacht